zentralopensource/zentral/docs/deployment/zaio-aws.md

 ## Setup the domain name(s) for your instance

 Zentral requires at leat one domain name resolving to the IP address of the launched instance.
-If you want to ship logs with filebeat, and experiment with the MDM, you will need a second domain name (to separate the endpoints requiring client certificate authentication).
+If you want to experiment with the MDM, you will need a second domain name (to separate the endpoints requiring client certificate authentication).

 1. In the AWS console, [find the public IP address of the instance](https://youtu.be/oH2kz3JOgzs?t=69) that is starting.
 No need to wait for the instance to be fully up.
 2. Use this IP to setup a first required A record. (_zentral.example.com_ for the rest of this tutorial)